How to Read the Performance & Valuation Prime Chart

 The ROA’ explains the cash return that management generates on each dollar of cash it invests into

-or simply “returns” of the company or business.
-(For more, see the Institute’s publications, “When
+return,” or simply, “returns” of the company or business.
+(For more, see the Institute’s

-cash flow returns over a decade of history.
-Two forecasted years are shown after the last full
+returns over a decade of history.
+Two forecasted years are shown after the last full fiscal year

-fiscal year (“LFY”), both marked with an 'E' to indicate that they are estimates.
-Calculations are
+(“LFY”), both marked with an 'E' to indicate that they are estimates.
+Calculations are based on

-based on publicly-available consensus analyst forecasts of firm sales, net income, capital
+publicly-available consensus analyst forecasts of firm sales, net income, capital expenditures, and

-expenditures, and other information.
-These are the Institute’s assessment of what consensus analyst
+other information.
+These are the Institute’s assessment of what consensus analyst estimates suggest

 Of utmost importance is the “Mkt” bar representing the Market-Implied ROA’ which is the last bar in

-the bar chart, and shows in red when viewing the chart in color.
+the bar chart, and shows in white when viewing the chart in color.
 This Market-Implied ROA’ is

 determined by solving for the ROA’ that is the “embedded expectation” of the current trading stock